MayoNeurologyAI/NeuralNetworksNeuropsychology/README.md

 ## Github page

-The github page running this code can be found [here](https://mayoneurologyai.github.io/NeuralNetworksNeuropsychology/)
+The github page running this code can be found [here](https://mayoneurologyai.github.io/NeuralNetworksNeuropsychology/).
+This page is built using the bundled javascript in the 'docs' folder.

 ## Local installation